Treatment for coronary artery disease usually involves lifestyle changes and, if necessary, drugs and certain medical procedures.

 - Beta blockers.
 These drugs slow your heart rate and decrease your blood pressure, which decreases your heart's demand for oxygen.
 If you've had a heart attack, beta blockers reduce the risk of future attacks.

 - Nitroglycerin.
-Nitroglycerin tablets, sprays and patches can control chest pain by opening up your coronary arteries and reducing your heart's demand for blood.
+Nitroglycerin tablets, sprays and patches can control chest pain by temporarily dilating your coronary arteries and reducing your heart's demand for blood.

 Procedures to restore and improve blood flow